 1. Gravity Separation

 Ballast water is pumped from the tankers to large process tanks, commonly referred to as the 90s tanks, or gravity separation tanks.
 Oil is separated from the water in the 90s tanks by the simple process of allowing oil to float to the surface during a holding time of at least 4 hours.
-The floating oil is skimmed from the top of the 90s tanks into the 80s tanks, or recovered crude oil tanks, and then pumped back into the tankers as cargo.
-Routine operation of a vapor control system on the 90s tanks is expected in early 2008.
+The floating oil is skimmed from the top of the 90s tanks into Tank 81, or recovered crude oil tank, and then pumped back into the tankers as cargo.
+Hydrocarbon vapors from these tanks are either incinerated or mixed with diesel fuel to generate electricity at the VMT.

 2. Dissolved Air Flotation

 From the gravity separation tanks, the water is then drained into the Dissolved Air Flotation (DAF) cells for further hydrocarbon removal.
-Air and polymers (long chain molecules) are dissolved into the ballast water under pressure as it is piped to the DAF cells.
-Release of the pressure as the water enters the DAF cells causes the formation of very tiny bubbles that accelerates the process of separating the remaining, suspended oil droplets from the water.
-The polymer binds the oil together, while tiny air bubbles float the polymerized oil to the surface.
-Oil recovered from the DAF cells is also sent to the recovered crude oil tanks.
-Ultimately, all recovered crude oil is again loaded on tankers as cargo.
+Polymers (plastic molecules) are dissolved into the ballast water as it is piped to the DAF cells.
+The polymers bind with oils and other particles and help float them to the surface of the water.
+After the polymers, pressurized air is forced into the water inside pressure retention tanks.
+Water from the pressure retention tanks is returned to the DAF cells where microbubbles form in the water, due to the pressure differential between the dissolved air and the atmosphere (like when you open up a soda).Those microbubbles help float the polymerized oil to the surface.
+Eventually the polymerized oil is skimmed from the DAF cells and piped to a crude oil recovery tank.
+Ultimately, all recovered crude oil and polymer is loaded on tankers as cargo.

 3. Biological Treatment